0

 The bridge was reconstructed in 1984, still in the truss style but only one arch was kept in the design.
 Only the brick abutment remains from the original structure.
 This land abutment was to be demolished during the reconstruction but protests from the local Nijmegen residents prevented this and it was instead declared a national monument.
 In 2004, a bicycle bridge known as the Snelbinder was added to the eastern side of the bridge.
 The third level of the bridge was reconstructed in 2008, precisely from the original building plans.

-Text imported from Wikipedia article "Nijmegen railway bridge" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Nijmegen railway bridge" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants